jsverse/transloco/projects/ngneat/transloco-messageformat/README.md

 }
 ```

-Add the following to the imports array in your `app.module.ts`:
+To enable this plugin, add the following to the imports array in your `app.module.ts`:

 ```ts
 import { TranslocoMessageFormatModule } from '@ngneat/transloco-messageformat';